LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.
-      * *fp* -- pointer to use for printing the solver parameters
+      * *fp* -- pointer to use for printing the solver parameters.

    **Return value:**
       * *ARK_SUCCESS* if successful